Franco T.,

 Why SaaS gets out of control

-The result: 30% waste effortlessly.
+The result: 30% waste almost by itself.

 The seven waste patterns

-1. Ghost Users
+1. Ghost users

-2. Wrong Tiers
+2. Wrong tiers

-You have the right license but the wrong plan.
+You have the right license, but the wrong plan.

 The problem: 40% of users in higher tiers use less than 20% of the features.

-3. Duplicate Tools
+3. Duplicate tools

 You have Tool A. You need Function B. Tool C also offers Function B. So you buy Tool C.